UKPLab/acl2017-neural_end2end_am/README.md

 ## Project structure

-* `code` &mdash; Illustrations of how we ran our experimental source codes
+* `[progs](progs/)` &mdash; Illustrations of how we ran our experimental source codes
-* `data` &mdash; Persuasive Essay data set in CONLL format.
+* `[data](data/conll)` &mdash; Persuasive Essay data set in CONLL format.
 Essay and paragraph level given.
 The original data can be found here: https://www.ukp.tu-darmstadt.de/data/argumentation-mining/argument-annotated-essays-version-2/

 ## Data description and formats